coralproject/ask-docs/docs_dir/contribute/docs_style_guide.md

 ### Writing style

 * When in doubt about a grammatical or syntactical point, refer to the [Associated Press's (AP) Style Guide](http://en.wikipedia.org/wiki/AP_Stylebook).
-* Though we value good style, please don’t get too hung up on using correct style.
-We’d rather have you submit good information that doesn’t conform to the guide than no information at all.
+* Though we value good style, please don’t worry too much about getting everything perfect when contributing to the documentation.
+We prefer imperfectly styled documentation to no documentation at all.
-* In general, try to write simple, declarative prose.
-We prefer short, single-clause sentences and brief three-to-five sentence paragraphs.
-Try to choose vocabulary that is straightforward and precise.
+* In general, try to write in short, simple, clear sentences.
+Brief, three-to-five sentence paragraphs are easy to read and scan.
 * **Pronouns**:
     * Use gender-neutral pronouns (they/their/them) rather than "he or she".
     * First and second person pronouns are fine.
 Use “we” to refer to Coral and “you” to refer to the user.